vporton/join-proxy-rust/README.md

 # If you omit this entry, no Bearer authenticatio is done.
 our_secret = "<KEY>"

-upstream_prefix = "https://api.openai.com" # by default Host: header is used

 ic_local = false # if to use a local testnet, DON'T SET THIS TO TRUE IN PRODUCTION ic_url = "https://localhost:8000" # URL to connect to IC (for authorization), the default value is determined by `ic_local`